RavMucha/Materialize-CV-app/README.md

 Hosted on Netlify - form attributes for connection to host added in HTML.
 My personal data is not to be used in any way, shape or form.
 Other than that, this is MIT - U can take & modify it.
 Most of the elements are just examplary Materialize components with some custom styling.

+Mortal Kombat Toasty easter egg animation is a modified by me version of code from: https://github.com/rubentd/toasty - thx, great stuff!